Gaalpos/electron-react-base/README.md

+# Electron template with React, TypeScript and Vite
+This template is the base for a good Electron project

+just run "npm run dev" for everything to start

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.